OpenTTD/website/_posts/2021-09-26-new-multiplayer-experience.md

 And the Game Coordinator can now coordinator (see where the name comes from?) the connection, as it can talk with both the server and client now.

 This is a radical change in how OpenTTD does connection setup, and required some huge changes in our code.
-In total, 67 files changes, 5955 insertions, 3475 deletions were needed to make it happen.
+In total, 67 file changes, 5955 insertions, 3475 deletions were needed to make it happen.

 As added benefit, it also means OpenTTD no longer listens on UDP for public games.
 It still uses UDP to discover LAN games, but no longer do you need to port-forward the UDP port if you want to use "Direct IP".